 Article 32-2.
-Changing one's division to the Joint International Master's Programme in Sustainable Development or transfer from the Joint International Master's Programme in Sustainable Development to another division is not accepted as a general rule.
-However, with the Faculty Meeting's approval under special circumstances, there is a possibility of doing so.
+Changing one's division (excluding professional degree programs.
+The same applies hereinafter in this article.) may be permitted when it is deemed educationally beneficial by the Faculty meeting.
+However changing one's division to the Joint International Master's Programme in Sustainable Development or transfer from the Joint International Master's Programme in Sustainable Development to another division is not accepted as a general rule.